Help! My partner isn’t interested in my ideas or what I have to say.

 More curious about her distraction than feeling wounded by it.

-Because the man who used to go cold was now the man who could hold his own enthusiasm without needing her to validate it before he was allowed to feel it.
+She felt the difference, and it helped her lean in and start changing how she showed up, too.
+The man who used to go cold was now the man who could hold his own enthusiasm without needing her to validate it first.

 That is a very different man indeed.